rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 ### Prioritisation

-- Every 12 months, the Core Protocol Team MUST facilitate a prioritisation discussion with the Rocket Pool community.
+- Each year, the Core Protocol Team MUST facilitate a prioritisation discussion with the Rocket Pool community.
 - pDAO SHOULD engage in the prioritisation discussion to ensure development team prioritises are aligned with pDAO expectations.
 - The Core Protocol Team MUST summarise findings of prioritisation discussion and communicate them to the pDAO.